Were You Sexually Abused By A Catholic Priest Of The Diocese Of Monterey? We Can Help.

 If you have been sexually abused by a Catholic priest in the Diocese of Monterey you may have an opportunity to seek justice and compensation due to the passage of a temporary suspension of the California statute of limitations for anyone sexually abused by an employee of the Diocese of Monterey.
 Horowitz Law is now evaluating legal claims for anyone sexually abused by anyone associated with the Diocese of Monterey.
-Contact us today at (888) 283-9922 or at email@example.com to learn more.
+Contact us today at 855-485-1673 or reach out online to learn more.

 For a very limited time, anyone sexually abused by a priest or employee associated with the Monterey Diocese can file civil lawsuits seeking justice for a lifetime of hurt and shame caused by childhood sexual abuse.

 A short “window” of time, as it is often called, will allow anyone sexually abused as a child in California to file lawsuits against their perpetrators and the institutions that protected and enabled the abusers, even if the statute of limitations had previously run out.
 The window is now open but will only be open for a very limited time.
 Once the window has expired, many clergy sexual abuse claims will be forever barred.